marypendleton/marypendleton/README.md

 I am currently working on growing my knowledge in programming and web development.
 Please check out my [LinkedIn](https://www.linkedin.com/in/mary-pendleton-046841387) and stay connected on GitHub to see my projects!

-I would absolutely appreciate any tips or help as I start my journey!
-Big dreams :)
+I would absolutely appreciate any tips and help as I start my journey!